 Consider Fancy Cut Diamonds

 Anything other than a round diamond!
 This includes emerald, oval, cushion, Asscher, pear, heart, radiant, and princess.
+Remember that a round brilliant diamond will always be the most expensive.
+When cutting fancy shapes, less diamond is cut off.
+This leads to better diamond prices per carat.

 Another benefit of fancy-shaped diamonds is that they often appear larger than round diamonds.
 For example, a 1-carat oval will look bigger than a 1 carat round.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.